A lot can happen in a year. (Don’t believe us? Go check out your Timehop.)

 Like any money goal, your one-year savings plan is going to take some grit to get to.
 But having the right tools at your disposal does make the process a whole lot less painful.

-SoFi Money® offers you an easy birds’-eye view of your finances, and its Vaults feature allows you to set aside savings for specific goals and purposes.
+SoFi Checking and Savings® offers you an easy birds’-eye view of your finances, and its Vaults feature allows you to set aside savings for specific goals and purposes.

 Best of all, there are no account fees, and you’ll earn rewards when you spend and save.